February 6, 2024

 The disparity in access to the HPV vaccine underscores the broader issues plaguing global health: ‘vaccine nationalism’ and profit-driven healthcare systems compromise the collective effort to combat diseases.
 It is a call to action for wealthier countries, international organizations, governments, and pharmaceutical companies to support and actively participate in the fair and equitable distribution of life-saving medical innovations.

 Dr. Linda Eckert, a renowned expert in cervical cancer prevention, is the author of a recently published book titled “Enough: Because We Can Stop Cervical Cancer.”
-Drawing from her vast experience, she has interwoven the stories of brave women who have battled cervical cancer to advocate for change and raise awareness about the disease.
+Drawing from her vast experience, she shares the stories of brave women who have battled cervical cancer to advocate for change and raise awareness about the disease.

 Read more here: Science alone won’t end cervical cancer, even though we have a vaccine | New Scientist